Professor at Department of Engineering Sciences,

 Optimization Education and Professional Experience: Nidhal Carla CV

-He did his PhD in Electrical & Computer Engineering, from University of Illinois at Chicago, IL.
-His M.S in Pure Mathematics and Electrical & Computer Engineering from Illinois Institute of Technology, Chicago, IL Illinois Institute of Technology, Chicago, and BS degree from National School of Electrical Engineering, Computer Science and Telecommunications (ENSEA), France
+She did her PhD in Electrical & Computer Engineering, from University of Illinois at Chicago, IL.
+Her M.S in Pure Mathematics and Electrical & Computer Engineering from Illinois Institute of Technology, Chicago, IL Illinois Institute of Technology, Chicago, and BS degree from National School of Electrical Engineering, Computer Science and Telecommunications (ENSEA), France

-He is serving as a Professor at Department of Electrical and Computer Engineering, Rowan University from Sep.
+She is serving as a Professor at Department of Electrical and Computer Engineering, Rowan University from Sep.
 2013 – present.
-He worked as Associate Professor (Jul.
+She worked as Associate Professor (Jul.
 2013 – Aug.
 2013) and Assistant Professor (Aug.
 2007 – Jun.
 2013) at Systems Engineering Department, University of Arkansas at Little Rock.
-He was research assistant in Multimedia Communications Lab Department of Electrical and Computer Engineering, University of Illinois at Chicago from Aug.
+She was research assistant in Multimedia Communications Lab Department of Electrical and Computer Engineering, University of Illinois at Chicago from Aug.
 2003- Aug.
 2007.

 Dr. Ling Wang